ahmed-babay/personal-chat-bot/README.md

 - Check model status with `/api/chat/status/:model`

 **Model requires token**
-- Some models like Llama 2 require Hugging Face authentication
+- All models in this project require Hugging Face authentication
 - Get a free token from [Hugging Face](https://huggingface.co/settings/tokens)
-- Add it to your `.env` file
+- Add it to your `.env` file as `HF_TOKEN`

+**RAG not working / No relevant documents found**
+- Make sure you ran `node scripts/setup-my-info.js` to create your knowledge base
+- Check that `server/data/documents.json` exists and has documents
+- Verify the vector store loaded successfully (check server console logs)
+- Try lowering the similarity threshold in `server/routes/chat.js` (currently 0.3)

+**Embedding errors**
+- Ensure your HuggingFace token has "Read" permissions
+- Check internet connection (embeddings API requires online access)
+- Verify `@huggingface/inference` package is installed

+**AI gives generic responses instead of personalized ones**
+- Make sure `useRAG: true` in the request (it's true by default)
+- Check server console for RAG logs - it should show "Retrieved X documents"
+- Verify your question matches information in your knowledge base
+- Try asking more specific questions related to your stored information

 ## 📞 Support